earldouglas/sbt-war/README.md

 ## Features

-* Code in any language supported by sbt (Scala, Java, etc.)
+* Use any language supported by sbt (Scala, Java, etc.)
 * Build a project on Java servlets
 * Package a project as a *.war* file
 * Run a project under Jetty or Tomcat